ngocducpham/ngocducpham/README.md

 - 👯 I’m looking to collaborate on everyone

-- 🥅 2021 Goals: expect everything about OOP.
-This year is 2022, i'm still noob on OOP
+- 🥅 2021 Goals: expert everything about OOP.
+This year is 2022, i'm still noob OOP

 - 🥅 2021 Goals: get 600 TOIEC. 🖕 Code